-During 2022, the Authority's loan and investment portfolios are projected to increase in size due to continued efforts to add loans and investment securities to the balance sheet.
-Contributing to this increase is the anticipated addition of over \$450 million in new loans and investment securities as a result of single family and multifamily lending operations.
-Related debt is also projected to increase in 2022, resulting in an overall decrease to net interest revenue.
+During 2023, the Authority's loan and investment portfolios are projected to increase in size due to continued efforts to add loans and investment securities to the balance sheet.
+Contributing to this increase is the anticipated addition of over \$700 million in new loans and investment securities as a result of single family and multifamily lending operations.
+Related debt is also projected to increase in 2023.
+However, overall net interest revenue is expected to remain fairly consistent.